-An MRI scan may be recommended if you are getting daily or almost daily headaches.
-MRI may also be recommended if a CT scan does not show definitive results.
-In addition, an MRI scan is used to evaluate certain parts of the brain that are not as easily viewed with CT scans, such as the spine at the level of the neck and the back portion of the brain.
-An MRI scan is not able to diagnose migraines, cluster, or tension headaches; however, it is able to rule out other medical conditions, such as:
+MRI scans also can look at parts of the brain that aren't as easily viewed with CT scans, such as the spine at the level of the neck and the back portion of the brain.
+An MRI can’t diagnose migraines, cluster, or tension headaches, but it can help doctors rule out other medical conditions that may cause your symptoms, such as:

 Yes.
-The MRI exam poses no risk to the average person if appropriate safety guidelines are followed.
+The MRI exam poses no risk to the average person.

 - Surgical clips or sutures

 - Cardiac valve replacements (except the Starr-Edwards metallic ball/cage)

 - Vena cava filters

 Some things may mean you shouldn’t have an MRI or may raise concerns about you getting this test.
 Tell your doctor if you:

 - Have a heart pacemaker